 With each step, we improved the flow of the interface.
 We focused heavily on the interaction between the touchscreen and the physical elements.
-On-screen animations together with luminous LEDs in the hardware produce free-flowing notifications.
+On-screen animations together with luminous LEDs and well time sounds in the hardware produce free-flowing notifications.
 Popular products get a place on the home screen: 95% of travellers find the right ticket right away.

 Our basic design was the starting point for the production of the machines.
 Together with the designers of Fabrique Public & Industrial Design, we remained involved in the entire process in order to continue to monitor quality.
-The first new machines have now been installed.
-All new machines will be installed in the summer of 2019.
+We worked with Massive Music for sound design.
+All new machines are installed in the summer of 2019.